Why is the idea of ‘Role’ important?

 These are the reasons why and how role, as a unit of study within the GRC, is so important.

 I hope that you will consider joining us.
-You can learn more here.
+Scroll to read the other blogs, or learn more here.

 Dr Brigid Nossal